Cartoon violence: Options for parents and restriction

-There are a number of ways parents can control their children’s exposure to violence.
+There are a number of ways parents can control their children's exposure to violence.
 One of the most effective and common ways of prevention is restricting the number and types of programs children watch.
 With older children, parents might want to discuss, and explain television.
 This can help children to understand television material and overcome the effect TV violence has on their outlook and behaviors.

-Three initiatives have been put in place to combat violence in cartoons.
+With parents growing concern for how much violence was being shown in cartoons, some initiatives were put into place.
 The first is The Children's Television Act which requires broadcasters to air shows which are educational and provide information for the children.
 The second initiative is the V-chip legislation that gives parents the opportunity to block out violent shows from their television.
-The third legislation against violent cartoons is the National Cable Television Association’s TV Parental Guidelines, which is a system that rates the Television shows based on their contents.
+The third legislation against violent cartoons is the National Cable Television Association's TV Parental Guidelines, which is a system that rates the Television shows based on their contents.

 In action-adventure oriented cartoons, the most consistent avenue of addressing violence is the use of a form of fantasy violence in which no one is injured or killed on screen.
 In science fiction cartoons, for example, enemy forces are typically said to be robots so that they may be destroyed in bulk by the heroes without concern over killing living beings.
 In cases where vehicles are known to be piloted by living beings, tanks, aircraft, and other war vehicles that are destroyed in combat always allow time for the pilot to escape or bail out.
 Realistic firearms are often replaced with futuristic beam weapons which still seldom hit anyone.
 Swords and other bladed weapons may be prohibited from being used as offensive weapons but may be used defensively or be depicted as magical weapons.
 Guns are seen in 26% of violent incidents, specifically in cartoons based on real life.
 Direct violence is frequently limited to hand to hand combat where directly kicking or punching another character may or may not be allowed.
 The majority of action adventure cartoons over the past decades have used these methods of depicting dynamic action scenes although their use has been heavily criticized as "sanitized violence".
 This type of violence refers to when minimal to no physical harm is shown, as well as little attention is paid to the long-term effects.
+In rare circumstances where blood is shown it will be censored with different colors.
 Despite studies demonstrating that this television category has the most violence, many individuals do not consider sanitized cartoons to be violent.
 Cartoons based on the Voltron, Transformers, G.I.
 Joe, and Masters of the Universe franchises (especially the versions produced during the 1980s) are notable examples using variations on fantasy violence.